Hypenate/HackerRank/README.md

 You can check [My Profile](https://www.hackerrank.com/ben_beckers)

 ## Project
-There is one Solution that contains 2 the projects:
+There is one Solution that contains 2 projects:
 - HackRanker
 - HackerRank.Tests (using xUnit)